 Other resources, such as API requests or lazy-loaded assets, might not start to load until well after all of the initial loading is complete.
 If those requests only happen following a specific sequence of user interactions, then a completely different set of resources might end up being requested across multiple visits to the same page.
 A less aggressive caching strategy is often appropriate for content that you've identified as being outside the critical loading path.

-<link rel="preload">, add a twist to this story by giving a head start to what would otherwise be a late-loaded request.
+Advanced techniques outside the scope of this guide, like <link rel="preload">, add a twist to this story by giving a head start to what would otherwise be a late-loaded request.

 The Name and Type columns help with the what